Agum Gumelar: Wahid Presidency

-When Abdurrahman Wahid became president in 1999, Agum was appointed as Minister of Transportation.
+When Abdurrahman Wahid became president in 1999, Agum was appointed Minister of Transportation.
 In July 2001 he was moved to the position of Minister of Defense and Coordinating Minister of Politics, Social and Security during the fourth Wahid government cabinet reshuffle.

 Megawati Presidency

-When Wahid was impeached by the People's Consultative Assembly and Megawati Sukarnoputri was appointed as president, Agum was appointed as Minister of Transport, a position he held in the Mutual Assistance Cabinet until 2004.
+When Wahid was impeached by the People's Consultative Assembly and Megawati Sukarnoputri was appointed president, Agum was appointed Minister of Transport, a position he held in the Mutual Assistance Cabinet until 2004.

 Widodo Presidency

-In January 2018, Agum was appointed as a member of the Presidential Advisory Council in a minor reshuffle, replacing Hasyim Muzadi who died in 2017.
+In January 2018, Agum was appointed a member of the Presidential Advisory Council in a minor reshuffle, replacing Hasyim Muzadi who died in 2017.

 2004 Indonesian Presidential Election

 During the first direct presidential elections in Indonesia in 2004, Agum was selected as a vice presidential candidate.
 He joined the incumbent vice president Hamzah Haz as a running mate.
 The Hamzah – Agum team was supported by the United Development Party.

 In the first round of the election (July 5, 2004), the Hamzah – Agum team received relatively low support (only 3.5 million votes).
 These results put the duo into fifth place on in the 2004 Indonesian presidential elections behind SBY – Jusuf Kalla, Megawati Sukarnoputri – Hasyim Muzadi, Wiranto – Solahuddin Wahid and Amien Rais – Siswono Yudohusodo.
 The Hamzah – Agum team was therefore eliminated and was not eligible to take place in second round of the election held several months later.